anngdinh/vcontainer-helm-infra-documentation/src/helm-charts/vngcloud-container-network-interface/overview.md

 - Kubernetes imposes the following fundamental requirements on any networking implementation
   - pods can communicate with all other pods on any other node without NAT
   - agents on a node (e.g. system daemons, kubelet) can communicate with all pods on that node

+## Requirements for our CNI

+- Kubernetes network model
+- Security groups for pods

 ## GKE